rshetty22166145/Covid-Sim/README.md

 ### About
 This project is for the University of Toronto CSC110 Course.
 The project is an app attempting to simulate the spread of CoVID given certain variables.
-View project report for Instructions.
+View project report for Instructions to run.

 ### Collaborators
 - Aleksey Panas